Art fairs for individual artists

 It’s hard to get into major international art fairs.
-Some art professionals would event call Art Basel Miami as the Olympics of the art world.
-Usually, the organization set a list of requirements such as: being operational as a physical gallery for at least 2 years, to have attended X number of similar art fairs, to have several artists under the label and the works must carry certain characteristics.
+Some art professionals would event call Art Basel Miami the Olympics of the art world.
+Usually, the organization set a list of requirements such as: being operational as a physical gallery for at least 2 years, having attended X number of similar art fairs, having several artists under the label and the works must carry certain characteristics.
 To have exhibited at famous international art fairs like Art Basel Miami, FIAC, and in Spain, ARCO will bring you a reputation and respect in the industry.

 Certainly, the world is a smaller place, and information travels much quicker because of email and telephone and electronic media, but there is still no substitute for direct engagement with a work of art.”

 ARCO alone can bring 100,000 art collectors to your booth, making it a great opportunity for exposure, for networking.
 Art critics and journalists will be visiting the fair, generating some news pieces more likely to catch people’s attention.
 Also, internally, many artists will be more attracted to a gallery that brings their works to different fairs, than the ones who don’t.